ikram-Sakura/Job-portal-website/README.md

 # Job Portal Website

-A simple Job Portal web application where companies can post jobs and students or job seekers can apply for them.
+A simple and responsive **Job Portal web application** where companies can post job offers and students or job seekers can apply for them.

 ## 🚀 Features

-- User login and registration (Admin, Company, Student)
+- User authentication (Admin, Company, Student)
-- Companies can post and manage job offers
+- Companies can post and manage job listings
 - Students can browse and apply for jobs
 - Admin can manage users and job posts
-- Dashboard for each role
+- Role-based dashboards
-- Simple and clean user interface
+- Clean and responsive design

 ## 🛠️ Technologies Used